Utlesh-Singh/parkingLotService/README.md

 1) Start the postgresql server on port 5432(default port) with one database with name "postgres" and modify application.properties accordingly for (username, password, database.url).
 2) Start elasticsearch cluster on port 9200.
-3) Java -jar parkinglot-1.0-SNAPSHOT.jar .
+3) Java -jar parkinglot-1.0-SNAPSHOT.jar(Build project using "maven clean install" command).
 4) Go to localhost:50165/health to check if application is up or not (Application health check endpoint).
 5) If application is up go to http://localhost:65432/parking_service/swagger-ui.html .
 6) First regsiter the user who wants parking service.